nadiahpk/nadiahpk.github.io/_posts/2021-02-01-evolutionary-game-theory-model-with-homophilic-imitation.md

 <h3>Replicating their results</h3>

 Fig. 1 shows the results from my attempt to replicate the results in Fig. 2 of Vasconcelos et al. (2014).
-I have chosen a smaller population size that they used to speed up the calculations.
+I have chosen a smaller population size than they used to speed up the calculations.
 In general, I am getting qualitative agreement with Vasconcelos et al. (2014).

 {%